 - Find an open dataset to use for your analysis and report.
-You have two options here: 1) choose from one of the datasets provided below; or 2) search for another dataset from an online data archive (e.g., figshare).
+You have two options: 1) choose from one of the datasets provided below; or 2) search for another dataset from an online data archive (e.g., figshare).
 If you choose the second option, make sure to select a dataset that isn’t too big (maybe max.
-4 Mb) and contains some basic quantitative data that allows you to use some basic functions on.
+4 Mb) and contains some basic quantitative data that allows you to use some basic functions on the dataset.
 Don’t spend too much time on this task.
 Here are some datasets we’ve identified that would be good for the assignment:

 Download the dataset and put it into the